-A maximum of 65 children under 8 years of age may attend the setting at any one time, of these, not more than 24 may be under two years.
-There are currently 88 children on roll within the early years age range.
-The setting is in receipt of funding for early education.
-The setting currently takes children from birth to five years of age.
-The setting supports children with learning difficulties/disabilities.
+A maximum of 32 children under eight years may attend the setting at any one time.
+There are currently 83 children on roll, 59 of whom are within the early years age group.
+The setting is in receipt of funding for early education and supports children with special educational needs and/or disabilities.
 The setting is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.

-There are 13 members of staff, including the manager, who work directly with the children.
-Of these, the manager and four staff members hold National Vocational Qualifications at level 3, one staff member has a BA Honours in early years and five staff members hold a qualification at level 2.
-One staff member holds a Nursery Nurse Examination Board qualification.
-The manager is currently undertaking Early Years Professional Status.
-The setting is supported by the local authority and their own employed early years support worker.
+There are 14 members of staff, including the manager, who work directly with the children.
+Of these, the manager and six staff members hold National Vocational Qualification Level 3, and seven staff members hold NVQ level 2 qualifications.
+The setting receives support from a local authority advisor and they are members of the Pre-school Learning Alliance.